Alondono97/blog.alondono.me/_posts/2021-02-15-my-stroke-of-insight.md

 ---
 layout: post
-title: "Take Aways from My Stroke of Insight"
+title: "Take Aways from 'My Stroke of Insight'"
 author: Alejandro Londono
 date: 2021-02-15 10:30:00 +0000
 categories: reading
 ---
-## Take Aways and Reflections From My Stroke of Insight by Dr. Jill Bolte Taylor, Ph.
+## Take Aways and Reflections From 'My Stroke of Insight' by Dr. Jill Bolte Taylor, Ph.
 D.

 This year I tasked myself with the New Year’s Resolution of [reading one book a week](http://reading.alondono.me).
 Throughout the year I plan on making intermittent blog posts exploring my take aways from some of the books that make a strong impression on me.
-The week of January 31, 2021 I read My Stroke of Insight by [Dr. Jill Bolte Taylor](http://drjilltaylor.com/), Ph.
+The week of January 31, 2021 I read 'My Stroke of Insight' by [Dr. Jill Bolte Taylor](http://drjilltaylor.com/), Ph.
 D, a Harvard trained neuroscientist.
 This book details Dr. Taylor’s observations regarding her stroke experience and the recovery that followed.
 She briefly touches on topics of neuroscience followed by deeper insights into her gained understanding of stroke recovery, overall well being, and happiness.

 I have always had an underlying interest and curiosity for neuroscience.
 In college I began a neuroscience minor before deciding neuro fit my interests better as a side hobby and switching to math.
 However, this curiosity never disappeared, and it drew me to the unique perspective offered by Dr. Taylor’s neuroscientific recounting of her stroke.
 After finishing this book, I can not recommend it enough as an avenue for self reflection, gratitude, and inspiration.
 Here I outline some of my key take aways.